jcwilk/bueller/README.markdown

 ## Releasing

-Bueller handles releasing your gem into the wild:
+Bueller uses Bundler's rake tasks for your gem into the wild:

     rake release

 It does the following for you:

- * git pushes to origin/master branch
- * git tags the version and pushes to the origin remote
+ * git tags the version and pushes to origin/master

-As is though, it doesn't actually get your gem anywhere.
-To do that, you'll need to use rubyforge or gemcutter.

-### Releasing to Rubygems

-Bueller can also handle releasing to [Rubygems](http://rubygems.org).
-You must [create an account](http://rubygems.org/sign_up) on Rubygems before doing any Rubygems releases with Bueller.

-After you have configured this, `rake release` will now also release to Gemcutter.

-If you need to release it without the rest of the release task, you can run:

-    $ rake rubygems:release
+ * builds the gem
+ * pushes the gem to RubyGems

 ## Development and Release Workflow

  * Hack, commit, hack, commit, etc, etc
  * `rake version:bump:patch release` to do the actual version bump and release
- * Have a delicious beverage (I suggest port)
+ * Have a delicious beverage (I suggest a local craft brew)